bipinu/atem-live-controller/README.md

 - keyboard shortcuts as in original ATEM switchers app: 1-8 changes preview, Ctrl+1-8 changes program, Spacebar for CUT transition and Enter for AUTO transition.
 - websocket communication with server for more efficient and faster reactions
 - Svelte reactive frontend for simpler development
-- HTTP API for integration with other apps

 # Installation
 - Copy `config.json.sample` to `config.json`